jkachurek/cuna-challenge/docs/checklist.md

 ## Stretch Goals
 - [ ] Include show/hide button for password fields
-- [ ] Use `useReducer` for main form to demonstrate knowledge of Redux pattern
 - [ ] Success message for account creation page
   - Hide form, show success message on submission